nteract/content-guide/creating-structured-content.md

 - Writers need to be able to create it quickly
 - You want to encourage repeat visits and familiarity with your content

 All educational content at nteract relies heavily on content templates.
-We use templates for Knowledge Base articles, Integration Directory descriptions, marketing guides, and more.
+We use templates for documentation strings, READMEs, and more.

-Find all of our structured content templates in the [Resources section](/18-resources.html.md).
+Find all of our structured content templates in the [templates page](templates.md).

 ## Guidelines